Prohibited Steps & Specific Issue Applications

 Questions that clients commonly ask us about Prohibited Steps and Specific Issues Orders include:

 What is Parental Responsibility?

 Parental Responsibility is defined as ‘all the rights, duties, powers and responsibilities and authority that, by law, a parent of a child has in relation to the child and their property.’
-This includes: the right to provide a home for a child, the duty to maintain a child financially, a right to be involved in decisions relating to medical treatment and schooling and the right to take the child abroad.
+This includes: the right to provide a home for a child, the duty to maintain a child financially, a right to be involved in decisions relating to medical treatment, schooling, religious upbringing and the right to take the child abroad.

 Who has Parental Responsibility?

 - The child’s mother automatically has Parental Responsibility when the child is born.

 - The child’s father automatically has Parental Responsibility if he was married to the mother at the time of the child’s birth.

 - An un-married father can acquire Parental Responsibility if he later marries the child’s mother, if he enters into a Parental Responsibility Agreement, if he is named on the child’s birth certificate (after 1 December 2003) or if he is appointed as a Guardian of the child.